German question: Background

-Over the centuries, the loose German Holy Roman Empire had to cope with a continuous loss of authority to its constituent Imperial States.
+Over the centuries, the Holy Roman Empire had to cope with a continuous loss of authority to its constituent estates.
 The disastrous Thirty Years' War proved especially detrimental to the Holy Roman Emperor's authority, as the mightiest two entities within it, the Austrian Habsburg monarchy and Brandenburg-Prussia, evolved into rivalling European absolute powers with territory reaching far beyond Holy Roman Imperial borders.
-Meanwhile, the many small city-states splintered further.
-In the 18th century the Holy Roman Empire consisted of over a thousand separate territories governed by distinct authorities.
+Meanwhile, the many smaller estates splintered further.
+In the 18th century the Holy Roman Empire consisted of hundreds of separate territories governed by distinct authorities.

 This rivalry between Austria and Prussia resulted in the War of the Austrian Succession, and then outlasted the French Revolution and Napoleon's domination of Europe.
 Facing the dissolution of the Holy Roman Empire, the ruling House of Habsburg proclaimed the Austrian Empire in 1804.
-On August 6, 1806, Habsburg Emperor Francis II had abdicated the throne of the Holy Roman Empire in the course of the Napoleonic Wars with France.
+On August 6, 1806, Habsburg Emperor Francis II abdicated the throne of the Holy Roman Empire in the course of the Napoleonic Wars with France.
 The 1815 restoration by the Final Act of the Vienna Congress established the German Confederation, which was not a nation but a commonwealth association of sovereign states on the territory of the former Holy Roman Empire.

 While a number of factors swayed allegiances in the debate, the most prominent was religion.
 The Großdeutsche Lösung would have implied a dominant position for Catholic Austria, the largest and most powerful German state of the early 19th century.
 As a result, Catholics and Austria-friendly, mostly southern states usually favored Großdeutschland.
 A unification of Germany led by Prussia would mean the domination of the new state by the Protestant House of Hohenzollern, a more palatable option to Protestant, mostly northern German states.
 Another complicating factor was the Austrian Empire's inclusion of a large number of non-Germans, such as Hungarians, Czechs, South Slavs, Italians, Poles, Ruthenians, Romanians and Slovaks.
 Additional complication was that the Austrians were reluctant to enter a unified Germany if it meant giving up their non-German speaking territories.